dell/csm-docs/content/v3/support/cert-csi/_index.md

 6. Waits for the Volume Snapshot to be Ready.
 7. Create a Persistent Volume Claim with raw block volume mode from the Volume Snapshot.
 8. Creates Pod to consume the Persistent Volume Claim.
-9. Mounts the raw block volume and verifes the checksum of the data.
+9. Mounts the raw block volume and verifies the checksum of the data.

 ```bash
 cert-csi test blocksnap --sc <storageClass> --vsc <snapshotclass>